dohalloran/SWC_BATCH_CHECK/README.md

 3. `chmod +x install.sh`

 4. `./install.sh` or `sudo ./install.sh`
-if dependency fails you can try using force `--force`
+    *  if dependency fails you can try using force `--force`

-on MacOS Majave you will need Xcode, CommandLineTools, and headers
+    *  on MacOS Majave you will need Xcode, CommandLineTools, and headers

-Install Xcode and then the CommandLineTools from Xcode
+    *  Install Xcode and then the CommandLineTools from Xcode

-For headers:
-`xcode-select --install` and then
+    *  For headers: `xcode-select --install`

-`open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`
+    *  and then: `open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`

 5.
 ```cmd